eziodeyk/OR-ML-survey/README.md

 **performance**:???

-#### Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case (pending)
+#### Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case (in process)
-Paul Almasan et al. 2020， DRN+GNN
+Paul Almasan et al. 2020, DRL+GNN, (optical transport networks: ***as a classical resource allocation problem in network***) A SDN-based Optical Transport Network under Deep Q-learing framework: ***"use a DNN as the q-value function estimator"***.
+The DRL agent follows DQN algorithm where a DQN models the q-value function in message passing architecture:
+> an iterative message passing process runs between the link hidden states according to the graph structure

 #### Solving NP-hard Problems on Graphs with Extended Alpha-Zero (pending)
 Kenshin Abe et al. 2020, RIKEN